cvxr/CVX/doc/install.rst

 Once the license has been accepted and installed, you are free to move your license file anywhere you wish for safekeeping---CVX saves a copy in its preferences.

+In order to use Gurobi or MOSEK with CVX, you must first install them according to their respective developer's instructions.
+In particular, make sure that the MATLAB interface

 .. index::
 	single: SeDuMi
 	single: Solvers; SeDuMi